 Portage Glacier is one of the most approachable glaciers in Alaska with multiple ways to see it including hiking Portage Pass and a boat tour across Portage Lake.
 It’s also a short drive from Anchorage, the base camp for many visitors to Alaska.
 Portage Glacier is a fantastic destination but the drive there is also one of the most gorgeous scenic drives in Alaska.
+As a former Alaskan and frequent visitor, I know how much even Alaskans love the Portage Glacier Valley.
 This beautiful place is a must see on your Alaska adventure!

 Portage Glacier is located 55 miles southeast of Anchorage, Alaska.
 The area around Portage and Whittier is the homeland of the Dena’ina and Alutiiq people.